 Position size can be one of the biggest risk management factors.
 This risk factor relates closely to diversification.
 One position can easily become disproportionate to your other positions, especially with all the variables relating to option pricing.

-Do your best to keep the amount of capital and risk allocated close the same level for each of your positions.
+Do your best to keep the amount of capital and risk allocated close to the same level for each of your positions.

 As you can imagine, if the one huge position turns into a losing trade, you can give back all your profits for the month, or worse.